Azat752/Theory-of-the-Tear/README.md

 What happens to the information about the matter that fell into the tear?
 It couldn’t just disappear—this would violate the law of conservation of information.
 So, when the tear heals, all the information that fell into it is ejected back in the form of radiation.
 Therefore, the black hole doesn’t store information, it transmits it back in the process of "healing."
 This is why information is never lost.

 Part 6: What does this theory explain that others don’t?
 6.1.
-The information paradox is solved
+The information paradox is solved:
 Information never truly falls in; it either scattered when the tear was created or it stays at the edges and returns later in radiation.

 6.2.
-No singularity
+No singularity:
 Instead of infinite density, there’s simply emptiness.
 Nature cannot tolerate infinities.

 6.3.
-Hawking radiation as a natural process
+Hawking radiation as a natural process:
 It’s not the birth of virtual particles at the event horizon, but the healing of the wound.
 The mechanism is simple, even for a layperson to understand.

 6.4.
-No “firewall”
+No “firewall”:
 Falling matter doesn’t encounter a wall—it just slides into nothing.
 The problem that’s been baffling physicists disappears.

 6.5.
-Gravitational waves from mergers
+Gravitational waves from mergers:
 When two tears collide, their edges move across the fabric, creating ripples—gravitational waves.
 To an external observer, the signal matches the predictions of General Relativity, but there should be subtle differences, which can be tested.

 6.6.
-Accretion disks
+Accretion disks:
 Matter doesn’t shine because it falls onto a surface; it glows due to friction and acceleration in the vortex of the stretched fabric.
 The disappearance beyond the event horizon happens silently.

 6.7.
-Dark matter and dark energy
+Dark matter and dark energy:
 The effects attributed to dark matter might be created by microscopic tears in the fabric (the foam of space), while dark energy could be the slow "healing" of larger voids that pushes galaxies apart.

 6.8.
-The birth of the universe
+The birth of the universe:
 The Big Bang—was it also a tear?
 Maybe our universe was born from Absolute Nothingness with the formula 0⁰ = 1.
 Void interacting with itself created the first quantum of being.

 Part 7: Testable Predictions of the Tear Theory
 Any good scientific theory must make predictions that can be tested.
 Here are the specific, measurable predictions of the Tear Theory that differ from General Relativity (GR).

 7.1.
 Additional Overtones in Gravitational Waves

 The Prediction: When two black holes merge, the final black hole "rings" like a bell.
 GR says the frequencies of this ring (called overtones) are determined only by the mass and spin of the final black hole.
 The Tear Theory predicts that because the event horizon is a physical edge, it will vibrate with extra frequencies that GR cannot explain.

 How to test it: Next-generation gravitational wave detectors (like the Einstein Telescope or LISA) will measure the ringdown signal with high precision.
 If we detect a frequency that doesn't match the GR prediction for that mass and spin, it would be evidence for a physical structure at the horizon.

 7.2.
 Anomalies in the "Ringdown" Phase

 The Prediction: Even if extra frequencies are too small to detect, the ratio of the amplitudes of the first two overtones should deviate from GR calculations by at least 5%.

 How to test it: Using the same detectors, scientists can perform "black hole spectroscopy"—breaking down the signal into its individual frequencies.
 If the amplitude ratios don't match GR, it means the horizon is not the smooth surface GR assumes.

 7.3.
 Modified Spectrum of Accretion Disks

 The Prediction: Matter falling into a tear emits its final photons just before crossing the edge.
 These photons experience a slightly different gravitational redshift compared to matter falling into a GR black hole.
 This creates a tiny but measurable shift in the X-ray spectrum of the accretion disk.

 How to test it: Future X-ray telescopes (like the advanced Athena observatory) can measure the spectrum of matter very close to the event horizon.
 If the last photons show a redshift pattern that doesn't match GR, it supports the Tear model.

 7.4.
 The "0⁰ = 1" Signature in Hawking Radiation

 The Prediction: If black holes are tears healing, and the formula 0⁰ = 1 describes the birth of "something from nothing," then the spectrum of Hawking radiation should have a subtle, uniform background component that corresponds to information being "ejected" from the healing edge.

 How to test it: This is the hardest prediction to test, as Hawking radiation from stellar black holes is too faint.
 However, if microscopic black holes are ever detected (or created in theory), their complete evaporation spectrum should show an information-rich pattern, not just thermal noise.

 7.5.
 No "Firewall" Paradox

 The Prediction: GR and quantum mechanics create the "firewall paradox"—a hypothetical wall of energy at the horizon.
 The Tear Theory predicts no firewall.
 Matter simply slides into nothing.

 How to test it: This is currently untestable directly, but if any future quantum gravity experiment suggests horizons must have firewalls, the Tear Theory would be ruled out.
 Conversely, if firewalls remain a paradox, the Tear Theory offers a clean solution.